boltops-tools/puma-cloudwatch/README.md

 PUMA\_CLOUDWATCH\_DIMENSION\_NAME | CloudWatch metric dimension name | App
 PUMA\_CLOUDWATCH\_DIMENSION\_VALUE | CloudWatch metric dimension value | puma
 PUMA\_CLOUDWATCH\_FREQUENCY | How often to send data to CloudWatch in seconds. | 60
-PUMA\_CLOUDWATCH\_NOOP | When set, the plugin prints out the params that would be sent to CloudWatch instead of actually sending them. | (unset)
+PUMA\_CLOUDWATCH\_NOOP | When set, the plugin prints out the metrics instead of sending them to cloudwatch. | (unset)

 ### Dimension Value: App Name

 You should configure the `PUMA_CLOUDWATCH_DIMENSION_VALUE` env variable to include your application name.
-For example if you're application is named "myapp", this would be a good value to use:
+For example, if you're application is named "myapp", this would be a good value to use:

     PUMA_CLOUDWATCH_DIMENSION_VALUE=myapp-puma

 Then you can get the metrics for the `pool_capacity` for your `myapp-puma` app.

-The most useful CloudWatch statistic is Sum.
-It tells you all available `pool_capacity` for the `myapp-puma` app.
+### Sum and Frequency

+If you leave the `PUMA_CLOUDWATCH_FREQUENCY` at its default of 60 seconds and you graph out the `pool_capacity` capacity at a 1-minute period, then a useful CloudWatch statistic is Sum.
+It'll show available `pool_capacity` for all `myapp-puma` servers.
+The Sum of the `pool_threads` shows all available threads.

+pool capacity: the number of requests that the server is capable of taking right now.
+max_threads:  preconfigured maximum number of worker threads

+IMPORTANT: If you change the CloudWatch send frequency, then Sum statistic must be normalized to be useful.
+For example, let's say you use `PUMA_CLOUDWATCH_FREQUENCY=30`.
+Then puma-cloudwatch will send data every 30s.
+However, if the chart is still using a 1-minute period, then the Sum statistic would "double".
+Capacity has not doubled, puma-cloudwatch is just sending twice as much data.
+To normalize the Sum in this case, you can set the time period to match the frequency: 30 seconds.

+If you use the Average statistic, then you don't have to worry about normalizing.
+Average already inherently normalized.
+In a way, average simpler.

 ## Installation